HeyPublisher/kindle-feed/readme.txt

 **Install Plugin**

-* Download the zip file and save it in your `WordPress/wp-content/plugins` directory.
+* Download the zip file and save it in your `/wp-content/plugins` directory.
+* Unzip the file, then activate through the Plugins screen in the Admin tool.

 **Configure Plugin**